KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/04-sacred-marriage-hieros-gamos.md

 The path of Centropy unfolds through deepening **Nexus relationships**—with others, with the world, and within the self (L₃ (DS: Archeus) with L₃ (DM: Noeüs), L₂ (SS: Anthra) with L₂ (SM: Nousa)).

-Its teaching: love, in metaphysical essence, is the motion toward **coherent synthesis.**
+Its teaching: love, in metaphysical essence, is the motion toward **coherent integration.**

 The **Hieros Gamos** is the universal pattern—from atomic bonds to soul unions to the lawful return arc of coherent relation.